brilee/modern-descartes-v2/essays/personal/taste.md

 # Conclusion

 Having dissected the phenomenon of _taste_ along many dimensions, I think it's appropriate to ask: what remains?
-The answer is left as an exercise to the tasteful reader.
+The answer is left as an exercise to the tasteful reader. ([You can find my answers here](/essays/9_16_2025/#taste).)